ivmai/bdwgc/doc/overview.md

 test for the potential of unbounded heap growth.

-**The following papers discuss language and compiler restrictions necessary to guaranteed safety of conservative garbage collection.**
+**The following papers discuss language and compiler restrictions necessary to guaranteed safety of conservative garbage collection:**

 We thank John Levine and JCLT for allowing us to make the second paper available electronically, and providing PostScript for the final version.